-What are the Opportunities for A Façade Improvement Program Improvement in this Target Area?
-What are the Barriers to Funding and landlord compliance.
+What are the Opportunities for A Façade and Landscape Improvement Program Improvement in this Target A raçade and Landscape improvement Program Area?
+What are the Barriers to Funding and landlard compliance Funding and landlord compliance.
 Improvement to this Target Area?
-8 Area Name 570001, Block Group 3 Area Type Local Target Area Revital Type Code Enforcement Revital Description Residential Property Code Compliance Identify the Neighborhood South of City of Bellflower, north of Allington Street, east of Boundaries for this Target Area Bellflower Boulevard and west of Woodruff Avenue Include Specific Housing and Mix of single-family residential properties and multi-family units.
+Area Name F70001 Block Croup 2 8 570001, Block Group 3 Area Type Local Target Area Revital Type Code Enforcement Revital Description Residential Property Code Compliance Identify the Neighborhood South of City of Bellflower, north of Allington Street, east of Boundaries for this Target Area Bellflower Boulevard and west of Woodruff Avenue Include Specific Housing and Mix of single-family residential properties and multi-family units.
 Commercial Characteristics of Commercial characteristics include a small neighborhood this Target Area commercial center and medium sized commercial center.
 How did your Consultation and The City did not receive citizen input at its community meeting, Citizen Participation Process however, this neighborhood receives many service requests for Help you Identify this assistance from Code Enforcement officers.
 Neighborhood as a Target Area?
 Identify the Needs of this Target Property maintenance and code compliance.
 Area What are the Opportunities for Bring residential properties in to code compliance Improvement in this Target Area?
 What are the Barriers to Funding and property owner compliance.
 Improvement to this Target Area?
 9 Area Name 570001, Block Group 4 Area Type Local Target Area Revital Type Code Enforcement Revital Description Residential Property Code Compliance Identify the Neighborhood South of Allington Street, north of South Street, east of Bellflower Boundaries for this Target Area Boulevard and west of Woodruff Avenue Include Specific Housing and Mix of single-family residential properties and multi-family units.
 Commercial Characteristics of Commercial characteristics include a small neighborhood this Target Area commercial center and medium sized commercial center.
 How did your Consultation and The City did not receive citizen input at its community meeting, Citizen Participation Process however, this neighborhood receives many service requests for Help you Identify this assistance from Code Enforcement officers.
 Neighborhood as a Target Area?
 Identify the Needs of this Target Property maintenance and code compliance.
-Area What are the Opportunities for Bring residential properties in to code compliance Improvement in this Target 0 x Area?
+Area ' What are the Opportunities for Bring residential properties in to code compliance Improvement in this Target , , Area?
 What are the Barriers to Funding and property owner compliance.
-Improvement to this Target Transmit and property owner compliance.
-Area?
-10 Area Name 570003, Block Group 3 10 Local Target Area Area Type LUCAL LAIREL ALEA
+Improvement to this Target G .
+F F Area?
+10 Area Name 570003, Block Group 3 Area Type Local Target Area Aica iype Local raiget Alea